Variant Classification¶

 - Click Save to store the classification.

-- The classification is associated with the variant and visible in the data table and to all project collaborators.
+- The classification is associated with the variant and visible in the table view.

 Tips¶